Center for Food Safety

-Kimbrell appears on Utne Reader’s list of the world's leading 100 visionaries, and The Guardian recognized him in 2008 as one of the 50 people who could save the planet.
-He is also frequent contributor to documentaries, including the 2004 film The Future of Food.

 Legal cases against genetically modified crops

 The Center for Food Safety has been an associated party in challenges against the planting of genetically modified crops in the US.

 Alfalfa

 In April, 2004, Monsanto petitioned the Animal and Plant Health Inspection Service (APHIS) for deregulation of their product Roundup Ready Alfalfa (RRA).
 After performing an Environmental Assessment, APHIS deregulated the product in 2005.
-In 2006, this decision was challenged by Geertson Seed Farms and other parties including the Center for Food Safety.
+In 2006, this decision was challenged by Geertson Seed Farms and other parties, including the Center for Food Safety.
 This led to a decision by the US District Court of San Francisco to suspend the deregulated status of RRA and place an injunction on the sale and planting of RRA until the completion of an Environmental Impact Statement.

 The US Supreme Court reversed the District Court decision in 2010, in the case of Monsanto Co. v.
 Geertson Seed Farms.
-This 7-1 decision in favor of Monsanto Company declared the injunction against RRA invalid, allowing the sale and planting of the product; it did not, however, restore the deregulated status of the crop.
+This 7–1 decision in favor of Monsanto Company declared the injunction against RRA invalid, allowing the sale and planting of the product; it did not, however, restore the deregulated status of the crop.
 Upon completion of the Environmental Impact Statement, RRA was officially deregulated in January 2011.

 The Center for Food Safety also launched a separate lawsuit against RRA in the case Center for Food Safety v.
 Vilsack, in October, 2012.
 The CFS alleged that RRA had been improperly reviewed by APHIS, arguing that it should be considered a "Plant Pest" under the Plant Protection Act.
 In 2013 the United States District Court of San Francisco issued a ruling for the case in favor of the defendant, Thomas Vilsack, Secretary of APHIS.